sebpam/expressJsApiTestsSample/README.md

 ## Docker
 ### Steps:

-- From the root of the directory
+- From the root directory

 ```
 docker compose build